ZaneMeroff/simon_game/README.md

 https://zanemeroff.github.io/simon_game

 #### Introduction
 This game is a virtual recreation of the electronic handheld game by Milton Bradley.
 I built this project for fun shortly after graduating from the Turing School of Software and Design.
-It is written using ReactJS and includes snapshot render tests for every component using Jest with Enzyme.
+It is written using ReactJS with Hooks and includes snapshot render tests for every component using Jest with Enzyme.
 Feel free to reach out with any suggestions or comments —Good luck!

 #### Screenshot
 ![screenshot](https://user-images.githubusercontent.com/53405028/83286817-d42edd80-a19d-11ea-87e9-5f02c5549554.png)